Lae: Markets

 Lae City boasts of having the best food market in Papua New Guinea.
 This is due to the fact that the Morobe Province produces the best taros, bananas, sweet potatoes, yams, fruits and vegetables etc., which have been sought after by many Papua New Guineans as well as expatriates.
 The Lae Main Market also receives and sells foodstuff and vegetables from the Highlands Provinces.
 Apart from Lae Main Market, wards and mini-markets are also available to cater for the needs of the growing population of the city.

-Notable landmarks
+Landmarks

 University of Technology

 The Papua New Guinea University of Technology is based 8 km outside Lae and is the second largest university in PNG after its 'sister' university the University of Papua New Guinea in Port Moresby.
 While University of Papua New Guinea concentrates on the arts, pure sciences, law and medicine, the University of Technology focuses on research in technological or applied sciences.
 It is the only technological university in the South Pacific, outside Australia and New Zealand.